ari7946/taxi-service/README.md

 ## How Redux Is Used

-- All the core redux functionality for this app is stored inside the "redux" directory.
+- There are three main Redux modules: Auth, Book, and Trips.
+They're located inside the "redux" directory.

-- The three main redux modules are "trips", "book", and "auth".
-Each module contains its own actions, reducer, selectors, and types.
-This organization encourages reusabilty across modules and React components.
-For instance, both users and admin use the "trips" redux module.
-The main difference being that only the admin can see every trip for every user and change the status of any trip, whereas a user can only see their own trips.
+- Each module contains its own actions, reducer, selectors, and types.
+This organization allows for reusability across other Redux modules and React components.
+For instance, both users and admin use the trips redux module.
+Another example is the auth module, in that it's used throughout the app for authentication and also as part of the headers for HTTP requests across other redux modules.

 - The root-reducer, which combines "auth", "trips" and "book" reducers, is also located inside the redux directory alongside the store.

 - The store uses the [redux-persist](https://www.npmjs.com/package/redux-persist) library to save the "auth" state in local storage.
 This ensures the user's authentication status persists even after a user refreshes the page or navigates to a different page.

-- The [reselect](https://github.com/reduxjs/reselect) library is used to memoize functions that get state.
-Reselect provides a function called [createSelector](https://redux-toolkit.js.org/api/createSelector) to create these memoized selector functions.
-Selectors can be also be composed as shown below.
+- The [reselect](https://github.com/reduxjs/reselect) library supplies memoized functions that get state.
+Specifically, a function called [createSelector](https://redux-toolkit.js.org/api/createSelector), creates these memoized selector functions.
+Selectors can be composed as shown below.

 ```javascript
 export const selectAllTrips = createSelector(
   [selectTripState],